Day 10 - Monday, 8/7/67

 The first view of Old Faithful

-I have to say the geyser impressed me.
+I have to say Old Faithful impressed me.
 While it doesn't quite go off on a perfect schedule, it was pretty predictable.
 I was surprised at how much water it actually spews out, as the picture shows.

 Another view of Old Faithful